daniel-sloat/comment-response/README.md

 Creates a formatted docx file using comment and response data from an xlsx spreadsheet.
 Groups comments for response and organizes according to headings.
 Tags each comment for tracking and identification.

 ## Examples
 Example input can be found in the 'tests' folder.
-Example output can be found in the 'output' folder.
+Run the configuration file as-is (after renaming it to config.toml) to run the script on the files in the tests folder to obtain an example output.

 ## Input
 An xlsx spreadsheet, with: